AlexandrosChrtn/vibegift/README.md

 # VibeGift
 The absolute best way to find gifts for every person, for every occasion.
 An instance of the application is hosted [here](https://vibe-gift.lovable.app) with a mock database.
+The code is (near) ready to be used in desktop, tablet or mobile.

 ## Demo
 <div align="center">